aws-samples/foundation-model-benchmarking-tool/README.md

         Note: This step takes about 12-15 minutes to deploy the EKS infrastructure and cluster in the AWS account.
 To view more details on cluster creation, view an example here: [Deploy Llama3 on EKS](https://awslabs.github.io/data-on-eks/docs/gen-ai/inference/llama3-inf2) in the _prerequisites_ section.

-1. After the cluster cleation, `FMBench` provides sample config files to deploy models on the existing EKS cluster.
+1. After the cluster cleation, view the sample config files that `FMBench` provides to deploy models on the existing EKS cluster.
 View examples of deploying Llama3-8B Instruct and Mistral-7b models using the config files below:

     1. [config-llama3-8b-eks-inf2.yml](https://github.com/madhurprash/foundation-model-benchmarking-tool/blob/main/src/fmbench/configs/llama3/8b/config-llama3-8b-eks-inf2.yml): Deploys Llama3-8B): Deploy Llama3 on trn1/inf2 (powered by AWS Trainium and Inferentia) instances.